MikelArnaiz/turborepo-basic/README.md

             # https://github.com/ad-m/github-push-action/issues/44#issuecomment-581706892
             with:
               persist-credentials: false # otherwise, the token used is the GITHUB_TOKEN, instead of your personal token
-              fetch-depth: 0 # otherwise, you will failed to push refs to dest repo
+              fetch-depth: 0 # otherwise, you will fail to push refs to dest repo

           - name: Install pnpm
             uses: pnpm/action-setup@v2